Updated: Aug 9

-Black History Week started on February 7, 1926, to celebrate achievements by African Americans and recognize their central role in U.S. history.
-Carter G. Woodson, a noted Harvard-trained historian, and other prominent African Americans created this momentous occasion.
+Black History Week started on February 7, 1926, to celebrate the achievements of African Americans.
+Carter G. Woodson, a noted Harvard-trained historian, and other prominent African Americans created this momentous occasion to recognize their central role in U.S. history.

 In 1969, Kent State University Black Student Union hosted the first month-long celebration.